chronologos/duke_foodpoints/README.md

 About
 ====
 An application for tracking food points of Duke University students.
+Client side angular.js.
+Server side express / node.

 Dependencies
 ====